Coronavirus lockdown provides vivid picture of how environment recovers without people

-Though grim, it’s something that scientists said could offer tough lessons for how to prepare — and ideally avoid — the most destructive impacts of climate change.
+Although grim, it's something scientists said could offer tough lessons for how to prepare — and ideally avoid — the most destructive impacts of climate change.

 "If we can think about how to prepare for climate change like a pandemic, maybe there will be a positive outcome to all of this," said Christopher Jones, lead developer of the CoolClimate Network, an applied research consortium at the University of California, Berkeley.
 "We can help prevent crises in the future if we are prepared.
 I think there are some big-picture lessons here that could be very useful."

 The coronavirus pandemic has sickened more than 180,000 people and killed more than 7,100 worldwide since early January.
-Some countries, most notably China and Italy, have been forced to seal their borders and impose restrictions on the movements of residents in order to control the rates of infection.
+Some countries, most notably China and Italy, have been forced to seal their borders and restrict residents' movements to control the rates of infection.

 Full coverage of the coronavirus outbreak

-Satellite observations have shown that these temporary measures have also driven significant decreases in harmful emissions.
+Satellite observations have shown that the temporary measures have also driven significant decreases in harmful emissions.

 "Carbon dioxide is tied to industrial activity, electricity production and transportation, so anything that affects those sectors will impact greenhouse gases, as well," Jones said.

-The new coronavirus first emerged in late December in Wuhan.
+The coronavirus first emerged in late December in Wuhan, China.
 As it rapidly spilled into neighboring regions, the Chinese government locked down the city, quarantining 11 million people in Wuhan.
 Eventually, the lockdown would include almost 60 million people in the province of Hubei.

-Pollution-monitoring satellites operated by NASA and the European Space Agency observed drastic decreases in air pollution over China over a two-week period in February when the quarantine was in effect.
+Pollution-monitoring satellites operated by NASA and the European Space Agency observed drastic decreases in air pollution over China over two weeks in February when the quarantine was in effect.
 The satellites measured concentrations of nitrogen dioxide, which is released by cars, power plants and industrial facilities, from Jan.
 1 to Jan.
-20, and then again from Feb.
+20 and again from Feb.
 10 to Feb.
 25. The difference was unmistakable.

 The cloud of nitrogen dioxide that was parked over China in January seemed to evaporate in February.
-NASA scientists said similar emissions reductions have been observed in other countries during economic disruptions, but the sharp decrease in air pollution in China during the quarantine period was especially rapid.
+NASA scientists said that similar emissions reductions have been observed in other countries during economic disruptions but that the sharp decrease in air pollution in China during the quarantine period was especially rapid.

 Pollution levels have similarly decreased over Italy, which has become the center of the coronavirus pandemic outside China.
-On March 8, as cases in the country spiked, Italy imposed a lockdown of its northern Lombardy region.
+On March 8, as cases spiked, Italy locked down its northern Lombardy region.
 Two days later, the prime minister expanded the quarantine to include the entire country.

-Concentrations of nitrogen dioxide in the atmosphere over Italy also fell precipitously, as it did in China.
-An analysis by The Washington Post found that the most dramatic dropoff was observed over northern Italy.
+Concentrations of nitrogen dioxide in the atmosphere over Italy also fell precipitously, as they did in China.
+An analysis by The Washington Post found that the most dramatic drop was observed over northern Italy.

-Nitrogen dioxide can irritate the lungs and inhaling the pollutant can increase the risk of asthma and inflammation of the lungs.
-Though the noxious gas is not thought to be a major contributor to climate change, studying its concentration in the atmosphere can help scientists understand other heat-trapping greenhouse gases that do drive global warming.
+Nitrogen dioxide can irritate the lungs, and inhaling the pollutant can increase the risk of asthma and inflammation of the lungs.
+Although the noxious gas isn't thought to be a major contributor to climate change, studying its concentration in the atmosphere can help scientists understand other heat-trapping greenhouse gases that do drive global warming.

 Jacqueline Klopp, co-director of the Center for Sustainable Urban Development at Columbia University in New York City, said she expects to see greenhouse gas emissions plummet across the board because of the quarantine measures.